 Email File Attachment Considerations

-The topic of sending attachments by email is not discussed as much as it should be.
-It is easy to attach a file to an email—almost too easy.
+The topic of sending attachments by email is not thought about as much as it probably should be, perhaps because it is so easy to attach a file to an email—almost too easy.
+People often attach files without considering the file size or the recipient’s resources.

-Most email programs allow you to attach almost anything, regardless of the size and format, without giving the sender any guidance regarding the consequences of their actions.
+Some email programs allow you to attach almost anything, regardless of size and format, without giving the sender any guidance regarding the consequences of their actions.
 For example, my email program provides warnings for me to review when attachments are too large.

-Many do not realize the unintended consequences of sending large, unexpected, or unannounced file attachments to an email.
-We should consider some things before attaching anything.
+Many people are unaware of the unintended consequences of sending large, unexpected, or unannounced file attachments via email.
+So, let’s cover some things to consider before attaching anything to an email.

 That Darned Paperclip Icon

-Like filling up and shutting down others’ email accounts and causing the subsequent email to bounce or using all their data to download your humongous files.
-That’s not a very nice thing to do, is it?
+Not thinking things through can cause issues like filling up and shutting down email accounts, causing subsequent emails to bounce, or using all their data to download your large files.
+It happens.

-With just a bit of thoughtfulness, you can avoid possible negative impacts on those you send to, with the benefit of setting an example of proper technology use.
+With just a bit of thoughtfulness, we can avoid potential negative impacts on those we send to, while also setting an example of proper technology use.
+Win-win.

-Most forward attachments or large photos are doing so with good intentions.
-They are not purposefully out to cause any problems for the other side.
+Most forwarded attachments or large photos are sent with good intentions, as the sender is often unaware of the technical aspects.
+They are not intentionally out to cause problems for the other side because they are just unaware of these variables.

 Here are some quickies you should run through before you arbitrarily attach any file to an email and send it on its way: